 FiSH – Festival im StadtHafen – is a yearly event for the young German film scene located in the city harbour of Rostock.

-FiSH attracts over 3,000 film lovers every year to venues situated along the city harbor.
-Since 2013 the festival is under the patronage of the Minister of Culture of Mecklenburg-Western Pomerania Mathias Brodkorb.
+Networking meetings, workshops, receptions and film parties provide possibilities for exchange between the audience and the film industry.
+FiSH has been attracting over 3,000 film lovers every year to venues situated along the harbour.
+The festival has been under the patronage of the Minister of Culture of Mecklenburg-Western Pomerania Mathias Brodkorb since 2013.